march's full moon

 The Outdoor Apothecary is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn more

 March’s full moon, the third full moon of the calendar year, is known as the Full Worm Moon.
-This is a special moon, as it happens to be the final full moon of the winter season.
-It will appear on the nights of Monday, March 6, and Tuesday, March 7.
-Specifically, March’s full Moon reaches peak illumination at 7:42 A.M.
-ET on Tuesday, March 7, 2023.
+This is a special moon, as it happens to be the first full moon of Spring.
+Catch the Full Worm Moon on Friday, March 14, 2025, at 2:55 AM EDT.

 WHAT IS A FULL MOON?